s0ders/go-semver-release/docs/usage/configuration.md

   - name: main
 ```

-That's it. sensible defaults will be used for everything else.
+That's it.
+Sensible defaults will be used for everything else.

 ## Options Reference